iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 5 reviews"/>
 </p>

+> It works.
+This app works and does not crash.
+If you're worried about battery life, you can do more by turning down your screen brightness than by not using this app.<br> :date: __2020-11-07 05:36:10__

 > Good app, does not drain my battery and provide me with some sort of security that If I am close to someone infected i will know.
 We all that live in Alberta should use it thanks<br> :date: __2020-10-16 06:19:47__

 > Best<br> :date: __2020-10-16 03:49:40__